stilldavid/userland-book/script/index.md

 d.i.y. utilities
 ----------------

 So back to putting commands in text files.
-Here's a file I just created:
+Here's a file I just created in my editor:

 <!-- exec -->